deanbart/Cracking_RSA---Java/README.md

 Solution:
-I have received a public-key (‘e’) and a modulus value (‘n’) for both Alice and Bob, alongside an encrypted ciphertext. message (m) = c^d mod n d = 1/e mod r
+I have received a public-key (‘e’) and a modulus value (‘n’) for both Alice and Bob, alongside an encrypted ciphertext. message (m) = c^d mod n

+d = 1/e mod r

 The r value also known as Euler’s totient/phi, is calculated by: r = (p − 1) ∗ (q − 1).

-Therefore, we must calculate the values of ‘p’ and ‘q’ (where n = p ∗ q), which requires us to factorize the modulus, to find which 2 prime factors multiplied equate to the value of ‘n’.
+Therefore, we must calculate the values of ‘p’ and ‘q’ (where n = p ∗ q).
+This requires us to factorize the modulus, to find which 2 prime factors multiplied equate to the value of ‘n’.

 q = n / q